HardlyDifficult/Tutorials/Chapter4.md

 LadderMovement was updated to enable the DisablePhysics component when getting on ladders, and disable it when getting off.
 The language here is confusing - but again enabling the DisablePhysics component turns off physics.

 <hr></details>
+<details><summary>What's a C# List?</summary>

+In C#, a List is a an array which can easily and automatically be resized as needed.
+As you add and remove elements, C# will manage the size of the array which holds the information.
+It does not resize the array everytime something is added or removed, it's optimized to try and limit those potentially expensive calls.

+When you create a List you give it the type of data it will contain.
+We make the List for a specific type, as opposed to using objects, to communicate intent and for type saftey - e.g. if we had a List<Dog> it's clear that Cats don't belong there, and if we attempted to add a Cat to the Dog list, C# would throw an error.

+<hr></details>
+<details><summary>What's rigidbody gravityScale do?</summary>

+You can modify how much gravity impacts a specific object using its rigidbody's gravityScale.
+Gravity scale is defined in percent, where 1 is the normal amount of gravity and 0 means gravity is disabled.

+You can modify the gravity for all objects in the world using Project Settings -> Physics 2D -> Gravity, it defaults to (0, -9.81).

+<hr></details>
+<details><summary>Why store the impacted collider list?</summary>

+This component is disabling all colliders on the GameObject which were not already triggers.
+When we undo this change, we don't have a way to detect the colliders original state.
+We store list so we can change those colliders to not triggers anymore, without unintentially changing a collider which is always supposed to be a trigger.

+<hr></details>

 ## 4.10) Random climb controller